gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 `tbot reset` will be added to allow a `tbot` instance to be reset.
 This will simply clear out any artifacts within the `tbot` storage directory.

+In addition, if the bot detects a change in join token or join method, it should automatically rotate it's keypair.
+This will ensure it presents as a fresh BotInstance to the AuthServer.

+A log message should be output that identifies the linked BotInstance at startup and on each heartbeat.
+This will allow users to easily correlate the `tbot` installation with a BotInstance.

 #### `tctl`

 `tctl bots instances list`